Feature-rich doorbell cameras for homeowners and renters alike

 The bad news is that SkyBell has a D- rating from the BBB with several poor reviews.4 In our research, we found the unhappy customers were mostly irritated with tech problems, slow response from the service team, and all-around limited support.
 These negative reviews are somewhat dated; but, there’s really no excuse for a D- rating, so we have to ding SkyBell some points for this.
 Hopefully, they’ll clean up their act soon.
 We’ll keep you posted.

 If you’re anything like us, you geek out over slick features and fancy tech.
 Thankfully, SkyBell didn’t let us down in this department.
-In fact, the SkyBell HD and SkyBell Trim Plus offer some of the best features we’ve seen — especially compared to similar doorbell cameras in this price range.
+In fact, the SkyBell HD and SkyBell Trim Plus offer some really great features.

 Pro Tip: Choose a doorbell camera — or any home security device — that offers plenty of features.
 It’s better to have additional features that you don’t need than it is to want additional features that you don’t have.